 About

-Outside of academic life, I like to cook a lot of Desi food, bake a lot of vegan desserts, do road trips, hike, climb, weightlift, and go to EDM festivals.
-I’ve lived in Canada, USA, Singapore, and now Germany.
+Outside of academic life, I like to cook Desi food, bake vegan desserts, do road trips, hike, climb, weightlift, and go to music festivals.
+I’ve lived in Canada, USA, Singapore, and Germany.
 I visit Pakistan or India about every year or two.